j10sanders/j10sanders.github.io/_posts/2016-12-01-pocket-chip-music-server.md

 ### Install a back end extension for your music service

-Here are the backend extensions that work with Mopidy: [https://docs.mopidy.com/en/latest/ext/backends/](https://docs.mopidy.com/en/latest/ext/backends/).
-If you are a Google Music subscriber, you are in luck.
-The GMusic extension is actually much better than the Spotify one, since it adds your saved library to Mopidy, in addition to allowing you to stream the entire contents of the service.
+[Here are the backend extensions that work with Mopidy.](https://docs.mopidy.com/en/latest/ext/backends/)  If you are a Google Music subscriber, you are in luck.
+The [GMusic extension](https://github.com/mopidy/mopidy-gmusic) is actually much better than the Spotify one, since it adds your saved library to Mopidy, in addition to allowing you to stream the entire contents of the service.
 However, this tutorial will work for any of the backend music services that have been developed for mopidy.
 Make sure to follow the instructions on the backend service's github page.
-For example, for GMusic, I had to `pip install mopidy-gmusic`
+For example, for GMusic, I simply had to `pip install mopidy-gmusic`

 Now, modify the config file: